richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_CognitiveSearch_CustomSkillset.md

 -----

 ## Exercise 2: Create Index
-In this exercise, we will create a Cognitive Search index and then customize index, indexer, and skillset.
+In this exercise, we will create a Cognitive Search index and then customize the index, indexer, and skillset.

 ### Step 1: Import Data